albsierra/codetest/README - Developer.md

   - Inside has tsugi and codetest installed

 - A node with Java [ 8 ]
-  - Inside has the code for the exercises-storage
+  - Inside has the code for the questions-storage

 - A node with MongoDB [ 4.4.9 ]
   - To be used by SpringBoot